Roth-Lab/pyclone/README.md

 # Versions

+## 0.13.1

+- Added option to control how clusters are initialized with `--init_method` flag.
+Using `--init_method connected` will place all data points in the same cluster leading to faster sampling at the risk of getting stuck in local modes.

+- Added option to control the maximum number of clusters considered during post-processing using `--max_clusters` flag.
+For large datasets this should be set to values less than 100 to speed things up.

+- Using [numba](https://numba.pydata.org/) to speed up code.

 ## 0.13.0

 Most changes in this release are internal refactoring of the code and should be invisble to the user.